ClusterHQ/fli-docker/README.md

 ```

 Run the example

+> Note: you will need to set the `tokenfile` in the `fli-manifest.yml` or provide them as plags to `fli-docker run` using `-e https://flocker.com -t /root/your.token`.

 ```
 $ fli-docker run -f fli-manifest.yml -c -p myproject
 MESSAGE: 2016/10/03 21:55:19 main.go:83: Parsing the fli manifest...